jhasse/jngl/README.md

 ## Android

-Install the [CrystaX NDK 10.3](https://www.crystax.net), add the folder to your `PATH` and run
+Install the Android SDK and let `ANDROID_HOME` point to it.
+Also install the NDK and make sure that `ndk-build` is on your `PATH`.
+Then run:

 ```
+ln -s /usr/include/boost android/include/boost
-ndk-build
+ndk-build -j$(nproc) -C android/jngl
+cd android/test
+./gradlew build
 ```
-inside the `android/jngl` folder.

 ## iOS